prrao87/lancedb-study/lancedb/README.md

 python benchmark_serial.py --search vector --limit 10000
 ```

-This command runs 1000 vector search queries by randomly selecting any of the 10 queries from the `benchmark_queries/vector_terms.txt`.
+This command runs 10, 100, 1000 and 1000 vector search queries by randomly selecting any of the 10 queries from the `benchmark_queries/vector_terms.txt`.

 ## Run concurrent benchmark